bebosudo/boppy/docs/developer_setup.rst

 Development strategies
 ========================

+In this project, stick to the Python `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ Style Guide, with the exception of the maximum line length set at 100 chars, for both code and docstrings.

 When developing a new feature in this project, try to follow the `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ strategy:

 1. Choose a specific feature you want to add, and how the user should use it (this is called a *requirement*);